ajayRajput3104/yourBlog-frontend/README.md

 # 📝 React Blog App

-A full-featured blog application built as part of the [Chai aur Code](https://www.youtube.com/@chaiourcode) React series by [@hiteshdotcom](https://twitter.com/hiteshdotcom).
-This project demonstrates how to build a modern blog platform using React with real-time backend services powered by Appwrite.
-This is my first major React project—just started posting, so show maximum support! 💙
+A full-featured blog application .This project demonstrates how to build a modern blog platform using React with real-time backend services powered by Appwrite.💙

 ## 🚀 Features